rubocop/ruby-style-guide/README.md

   num = 1_000_000
   ```

-* <a name="rdoc-conventions"></a>
+* <a name="documentation-conventions"></a>
-    Use RDoc and its conventions for API documentation.
-Don't put an
-    empty line between the comment block and the `def`.
+    When writing API documentation follow the conventions of your documentation format (RDoc, Yard etc.) and project guidelines.
+Don't put an empty line between the comment block and the `def`.
 <sup>[[link](#rdoc-conventions)]</sup>

 * <a name="80-character-limits"></a>